Hot water in the home is entirely feasible for those wanting to be resilient and less reliant on the utilities for power.

 If your neighbours and corporate body will not accept that, then it’s time to start raising merry-hell.
 Otherwise our offspring are truly faced with the grim prospect of the "Late, Great Planet Earth."
 They will stomp on our graves.

 Many years ago my in-laws had a magnificent window that looked out onto Champagne Castle.
 Initially we ogled the mountain daily but within a month or two it became blasé; we only occasionally gave it a second glance.
-If that is true of something truly stunningly beautiful, then within a few weeks we will hardly notice those solar panels and the geyser on the neighbour’s roof.
+If that is true of something truly stunningly beautiful, then within a few weeks we will hardly notice those solar panels and the geyser next door.

 From a religious perspective it’s time we started to contemplate the sacred trust that is laid upon our shoulders to care for the world.
 As told in the Creation story, “And God saw everything that he had made and behold, it was good.”